openstack-archive/fuel-plugin-cinder-netapp/specs/fuel-plugin-cinder-netapp-spec.rst

 Overview
 --------
-The plugin can replace Cinder default backend in MOS by Cinder NetApp backend or work in parallel. ``LVM over iSCSI`` and ``Ceph`` are two choices, which can be used as a default backend for Cinder.
+The plugin doesn't replace Cinder default backend in MOS but work in parallel. ``LVM over iSCSI`` and ``Ceph`` are two choices, which can be used as a default backend for Cinder.
 The plugin does not overwrite ``enabled_backends`` option that allows to use it with other plugins for Cinder backends.
+The plugin supports using up to 3 NetApp devices simultaneously.
+7-Mode ONTAP Data support is disabled by default.

 This repo contains all necessary files to build Cinder NetApp Fuel plugin.

 Problem description
 -------------------
 This integration should be supported with the upstream version of Fuel product.
-Mirantis Openstack 8.0 release has Pluggable Architecture feature, that prevents developers from bringing any changes to the core product.
+Mirantis Openstack 9.1 release has Pluggable Architecture feature, that prevents developers from bringing any changes to the core product.
 Instead, the NetApp integration functionality can be implemented as a plugin for Fuel.

 The plugin support following storage families:
  - Clustered Data ONTAP
- - Data ONTAP 7-Mode
+ - SolidFire
  - E-Series/EF-Series
+ - 7-Mode ONTAP Data (disabled by default)

 User Story 1: Clustered Data ONTAP devices with NFS and iSCSI modes
 -------------------------------------------------------------------